Vantiq/vantiq-extension-sources/llrpConnector/README.md

     }

 ### Options Available for llrpConfig
-**Note:** The "llrpConfig" and "general" portions must be included in the source configuration, but they can be left empty.
+**Note:** The "llrpConfig" and "general" portions must be included in the source configuration.
 *  **hostame** - Required.
 The hostame or IP Address of the RFID Reader
 *  **readerPort** - Required.
 The readerPort to connect to the RFID Reader, which the LLRP protocol specification specifies port 5084 is used for data transfer.
 *  **tagReadInterval** - Optional.
 Interval in milliseconds to receive collected Tag Data from the RFID Reader.
    (Default: 500)
 *  **logLevel** - Optional.
 Indicates log level for messages to be sent to Vantiq ('info', 'warn', 'error', 'debug' are allowed).
 (Default: send no log messages)

-## Select and Publish Statements

-There is no support for either Select or Publish statements from Vantiq.
+## Notification Messages Sent To Vantiq Source
 Once a connection is successfully made, messages will automatically be sent to Vantiq based on the Vantiq Source configuration properties.

-## Messages Sent To Vantiq Source

 ### Log Messages

 Receipt of any log messages sent from the LLRP Connector will be based on the `logLevel` property in the [Vantiq Source Configuration](#sourceConfig).
 This property is optional and if not specified no messages will be sent to the Vantiq Source.
 The following log level values are supported:
 * **error** - Unexpected error conditions
 * **warn** - Disconnection information
 * **info** - Successful connection information
 * **debug** - General messages sent/received to/from the RFID Reader

 The `loglevel` is hierarchical in that specififying a lower level will send all log levels up to the desired level.
 For example, specifying `info` will send `error`, `warn`, and `info` log messages.

 The JSON format of a Log message contains the following properties:
 * **eventType** - Either `errorLog`, `warnLog`, `infoLog`, or `debugLog`, depending on the specified `logLevel` in the Vantiq source configuration.
 * **sourceName** - The Vantiq source name which is used to differentiate when multiple RFID Readers are connected to the same LLRP Connector.
 * **hostname** - The RFID Reader's hostname
 * **readerId** - The RFID Reader's ID
 * **msg** - Log message provided

 Log Message Example:
 ```
-{   "eventType": "infoLog",
+{   "eventType": "errorLog",
     "sourceName": "ZebraRFID",
     "hostname": "fx7500fcc3e9",
     "readerId": "84248dfffffcc3e9",
-    "msg": "Connection to Reader was successful"
+    "msg": "DEBUG: Sending Reader: GET_READER_CAPABILITIES"
 }
 ```
 **Note**: To capture the Reader Capabilities and Reader Configuration, set the `logLevel` to `debug`.
 This information can be used when using a new RFID Reader and want to understand the capabilities of the RFID Reader and configuration settings it was set up to use.

 ### Reader Status Message

 Whenever the connection between the LLRP Connector and the RFID Reader changes, a Reader Status message is sent to the Vantiq Source.

 The JSON format of Reader Status message contains the following properties:
 * **eventType** - `readerStatus`
 * **readerId** - The RFID Reader's ID
 * **readerOnline** - Boolean value where `True` is `Online` and 'False` is `Offline`

-Log Message Example:
+Reader Status Message Example:
 ```
 {   "eventType": "readerStatus",
     "readerId": "84248dfffffcc3e9",